amussey/php-auth-api/README.md

 ## Common Errors

+    config.php is missing or has the wrong permissions.

+The server is missing a `config.php` file.
+Make a copy of `php/config.template.php` named `php/config.php` and fill in the fields inside the file.

     MySQL credentials are not configured.

-The server is missing a `mysql.config.php` file.
-Make a copy of `php/mysql.config.template.php` named `php/mysql.config.php` and fill in the fields inside the file.
+Your server's `config.php` file is missing MySQL authentication information.
+Fill in the `$MYSQL_CONFIG` array.

+    The API URL is not configured.

+Your server's `config.php` file is missing an API URL.
+Fill in a value for the `$API_URL` variable.